davidjguru/davidjguru.github.io/portfolio.md

 layout: page
 sitemap: true
 ---
-This is a placeholder page for some Drupal-basedd Projects I've worked on.
+This is a placeholder page for some Drupal-based Projects I've worked on.

 ## Year 2017
 ### Andalusian network of support for the Palestinian population